fieldtrip/website/tutorial/networkanalysis_old.md

 _Figure 7: Source reconstructed activity illustrating the relative change in alpha power increase between the high and low alpha conditions._

 Now comparing the results from Figure 4 and Figure 7 yields two important observations.
 Namely, both approaches are capable of reconstructing occipital neural activity.
 Yet, due to an SNR trade-off in the second case the reconstructed results are less ambiguous.
 That is, the alpha power increase during eyes closed happens predominantly in occipito-parietal brain regions.
-There is little room for speculations about the involvment of sensorimotor and deep brain areas.
+There is little room for speculations about the involvement of sensorimotor and deep brain areas.

 ### Network analysis